Mohitsaroya/Sorting-Algorithms/README.md

 # Mergesort Algorithm

-The array is recursively divided into smaller subarrays until each subarray has a size of 1, which is inherently sorted.
-The subarrays are then merged in a way that maintains order, resulting in larger sorted arrays.
-This merging process continues until all the subarrays are combined into a single, fully sorted array.
+We divide the array into two halves, repeatedly splitting it until each segment contains only one element, as single-element arrays are inherently sorted.
+Then, we begin merging these segments back together, comparing elements from each half and arranging them in order.
+This merging process continues until all segments are combined into a single, sorted array.

 # Bubblesort Algorithm

-The array is iteratively processed multiple times, with each pass comparing adjacent elements and swapping them if they are out of order.
-This process pushes the largest unsorted element to its correct position at the end of the array during each pass.
-Subsequent passes ignore the already sorted portion of the array, focusing only on the unsorted elements.
-This continues until no swaps are needed, indicating that the array is fully sorted.
+We start by comparing adjacent elements in the array, checking if the current element is larger than the one next to it.
+If so, the two elements are swapped.
+This process is repeated for each pair of adjacent elements in the array, effectively 'bubbling' the largest unsorted element to its correct position.
+The procedure continues for the remaining unsorted portion of the array until the entire array is sorted.

+# Insertionsort Algorithm

+We assume the first element of the array is already sorted and begin sorting from the second element.
+The current element, referred to as the 'key,' is compared to the one before it.
+If the previous element is larger than the key, they are swapped.
+This process continues until the key reaches its correct position in the array.